 Foods to Avoid in the Hunt for Healthier Eyes

-If you’ve been through a few other articles on this site, you’re probably familiar with a few eye nutrition facts.
+If you’re a consistent reader of Rebuild Your Vision, you know some key facts about what foods help keep your eyes healthy.
 Green, leafy vegetables can help protect your eyes from excess UV light, omega-3 acids help stimulate tear production, and so on.
 Unfortunately, that particular knife cuts both ways.
 A healthy diet can do wonders for your eyes, but an unhealthy one can leave you with more problems than you started with.
 Just like there are foods to avoid to keep a trim waistline, there are also foods to avoid when it comes to preserving your eyes.

 While there are very few cases of individual foods being tied to definite eye problems, there are absolutely certain habits or trends in a diet that are best to cut out.
-Read through to learn a little more about the impact your menu might be having on your vision.
+Keep reading to discover how your weekly menu might be impacting your vision.

 Fats and Sugars